 Pleural Mesothelioma: This form of the cancer develops in the lining of the lung, also known as the pleura.
 This is the most common form of malignant mesothelioma as it makes up about 75 percent of all new cases.
 Some of the symptoms can include shortness of breath, lumps under the skin, chest pain and persistent cough.

-The Law Offices of Jeffrey S Glassman provide comprehensive representation to mesothelioma victims in Boston and the surrounding areas.
+Jeffrey Glassman Injury Lawyers provide comprehensive representation to mesothelioma victims in Boston and the surrounding areas.
 Call (617) 777-7777 for a free and confidential consultation to discuss your rights.